Miranda Joseph: Honors and awards

 An endowed lecture at the University of Arizona in her name "honors the scholarly and institution-building work of Miranda Joseph, a former UA [Gender and Women's Studies] Professor whose leadership efforts contributed to the creation of the LGBTQ+ Institute."

 Personal life

-Joseph is married to Erin L. Durban.
+Joseph is married to Professor Erin L. Durban.
+As of 2017, the couple has lived with their kid Fenniver in the University Grove faculty neighborhood at the University of Minnesota where they have conducted ethnographic and archival research about histories of racism and racial exclusion.